 As the resident Rock Doctor in my lab, I paint my patients with paraloid B67, which seeps into the pore spaces between grains and holds them together like liquid bandaid.
 I take carefully measured strips of cotton bandage and wrap the rocks, to act as a splint and reinforce the paraloid.
 I patch broken pieces back to their other halves with epoxy resin.
 And I make custom-fit straight jackets using polyurethane foam, to hold the bigger rock slabs tightly together while they are split to reveal as-yet unseen fossil layers.

-The privilege has it’s genesis here; these patients will help form the foundations of palaeontological research that will enrich and expand our understanding of life on this sweet planet we call home.
-Whether as small puzzle pieces falling into shapely gaps, or as ripples that perpetuate outwards, crossing paths with other concepts and creating something novel, the information extracted from these fossils can be invaluable.
+The privilege has it’s genesis here… these patients will help form the foundations of palaeontological research that will enrich and expand our understanding of life on this sweet planet we call home.
+Whether as small puzzle pieces falling into shapely gaps, or as ripples that perpetuate outwards, crossing paths with other concepts and creating something novel; the information extracted from these fossils can be invaluable to science.
 And this is true whether we seek to gaze into the labyrinth of deep time, or to look into the possible futures that extend before us.

 Furthermore, a minority of lucky rocks that pass through the hospice of rock doctors find a moment in the limelight, featuring in geology exhibits that seek to capture the hearts and minds of public visitors.
 Although my patients are unlikely to see any such fame (destined for storage in the GNAS collection outside Wellington, New Zealand, or offshore on the Chatham Islands from which they hark), it is the insightful journey they travel in the interim that makes my patients special.

-For the potential insights they conceal, my patients are worthy of the utmost care, considered treatment and delicate love.
+For the potential insights they conceal, my patients are worthy of the greatest care, considered treatment and delicate love.